 Hormones can sometimes cause acne around the mouth

-Hormones can often be blamed for triggering acne breakouts and this is almost always the case when it comes to puberty, pregnancy, as well as occasional pimples you get during your period.
+Hormones can often be blamed for triggering acne breakouts.
+This is almost always the case when it comes to puberty, pregnancy, and occasional pimples you get during your period.

 Additionally to this, hormones released during stressful situations can also stimulate the sebaceous glands to produce more oil which then leads to more clogging and acne breakouts.